 They essentially all work the same way.
 They act on the GLP 1 receptor sites – which are actually all throughout the body.
 It has became popular mainly because of the receptor sites in the small intestines, and pancreas – but they also exist on your muscles and your brain.

 - They suppress your appetite.
-They’re naturally produced when you eat whole foods, high fiber foods, nuts seeds etc. and signal to your brain that your stomach feels more full.
-So a mega dose or what’s called a supra-physiological dose of them makes it easier to eat less without feeling deprived.
+Your body naturally produces them when you eat whole foods, high-fiber foods, nuts, seeds, etc., signaling to your brain that your stomach feels fuller.
+A mega dose, or supra-physiological dose, makes it easier to eat less without feeling deprived.
 A lot of people report that while they’re using them they completely get rid of “food noise” or the mental distraction of wanting food, thinking about food or having cravings of any kind, which is obviously helpful for fat loss.

 - Slows gastric emptying meaning food stays in your stomach longer, also lowering your urge to eat and decreasing your overall calorie intake, which leads to weight loss.